 Get your scholarship search organized so you don't miss a deadline.
 You improve your odds of winning scholarships dramatically if you actually get the application in on time.
 (Duh!)

-Finding free money for college takes a lot of time, but hard cold cash is better than taking out loans no matter how low the interest rate.
-So, searching for scholarships and grants is well worth the effort.
+Finding free money for college takes a lot of time, but money you don't have to pay back is better than money you owe no matter how low the interest rate.
+(Captain Obvious strikes again!)

 Organize scholarships by category or make it simple and enter them in alphabetical order or by their application deadline.
 Just keep it consistent and you won’t wind up applying for the same scholarship three times and you won’t miss a deadline.

 There are a lot of sites out there with scholarship databases.
 Not all of the information is accurate and we don’t all share the same database.
 Pick as many sites as you have time to monitor and start searching.

 Look for sites that don't require you to fill out a long profile.
 Many of these sites use an algorithm that return nothing but contests or programs that pay them referral or affiliate fees.

 While there's nothing wrong with including these scholarships and contests in the database, it can be more than a little frustrating when good students find their search results filled with these contests rather than traditional scholarships.

 New scholarships are constantly being created by national organizations and local businesses.
 Even private citizens create local scholarships to reward students in their communities.
 When these scholarships are one-time awards, you may never find them in a database online.

 Don’t limit your scholarship search to websites, Internet searches, or directories.
 Check with your guidance counselor if you are in high school and check the websites for the colleges you wish to attend.
 They often have information on scholarships and grants available to their students.

 Once you find something you are interested in, your best bet is to research that scholarship directly and go to the official website or to the organization that manages it.
 You are much more likely to find accurate information about the scholarship, its requirements, and its deadline if you go directly to the source.